techdoer/ostlog/README.md

 # ostlog
-A simple data model and related implementations to help families get started on self-tracking their growth, health and well-being.
+A simple Personal Health Record (PHR) data model and related implementations to help families get started on self-tracking their growth, health and well-being.

 ostlog is based on the following principles: